Sarang-Nambiar/DS-Assignment-1/replica-synchronization/README.md

 It is recommended to run the program in 3-4 separate terminals to see the synchronization of the nodes in the network.

-Note: The node join feature only works for when the coordinator is at
+Note: The node join feature only works for when the coordinator is of Id 0.
+If any new coordinator has been elected, the node join feature will not work as intended.

 ### Sample Output